scrapy/scrapy/README.md

 As you can see the results are the same and not 100% as the [Coverage.py](http://Coverage.py) tool said.
 However it is interesting that the two parts that are false and not covered are ones I tried doing tests for but got errors when trying them so there is likely some error with that part which is not due to my way of measuring the coverage.

+### strip_url in scrapy\utils\url.py by Rached

+(I changed function because the function run of check cannot be tested properly) There is two branch missing for this function (the one where strip_fragment is False and the one where origin_only is false) So if the coverage tool where implemented for strip_url it would have been :

+[True , True , True , False , False , False ,False]

+Then after adding the two missing test cases :

+[True , True , True, True, True, True, True ]

 ## Coverage improvement

 #### _get_form in scrapy/scrapy/http/request/form.py by Alexander